bbruman/sheesh-chrome-extension/README.md

-# Sheesh Price Tracker and Portfolio
+# Sheesh Price Tracker and Portfolio Tracker
 Chrome Extension for Real Time Price Updates for Sheesh with Investment Portfolio

 ## How to Set-Up: